 What a wondrous metaphor this little story is for our own times and lives.
 Some of us have already experienced the kind of darkness and despair that the widow of Nain was living.
 Most often that darkness and despair has involved death of some sort - perhaps the actual death of someone, but quite possibly the same kind of grief that comes from losing the love of someone close.
 Perhaps it was a desperate financial situation brought on by forces external and uncontrollable.
+Maybe it was being overtaken by the forces of addiction.
 Whatever the reason, or the specifics, some if not many of us have already experienced darkness and despair.
-For those who have not yet experienced such times of trouble and distress, it is likely that at some point in your lives you will share this experience too.
+For those who have not yet experienced such times of trouble and distress, it is quite possible that at some point in your lives you will share this experience also.

 That is why the significance of the power of Jesus in this story is so relevant to our own lives.
-A power sufficient to overcome any trouble or distress, even death as he showed not only here but in his rising again victorious over death.
+A power sufficient to overcome any trouble or distress, even death as he showed not only here but in rising again victorious over even his own death.
 Jesus clearly displayed the power of God at work in him, that he was indeed a prophet among prophets, even the Son of God.

 Does his power mean that our lives will be trouble-free?
 Are we to understand that nothing disturbing or challenging or depressing will come our way?
-I believe that this miracle story actually touches us where we live.
-The presence of Jesus didn't keep the widow free from a dark time, but his presence most surely helped lift her out of her darkness.
+I don't think so, because I believe that this miracle story actually touches us where we really live.
+Jesus' presence didn't keep the widow free from a dark time, but his power most surely lifted her out of her darkness.
 At some point in the future either the son would bury his mother or the mother would once again walk in a funeral procession for her son - but either way they were both lifted out of this time of darkness and restored to a fuller life.